 CHOOSE ECO FRIENDLY TRAVEL DESTINATIONS

-Pretty obvious I know, but if you are new to the whole eco-conscious travel idea, maybe the easiest first step in simply to choose a destination that is already actively promoting responsible tourism.
+Pretty obvious I know, but if you are new to the whole eco-travels idea, maybe the easiest first step in simply to choose a destination that is already actively promoting responsible tourism.

 REFUSE PLASTIC STRAWS AND CUPS

 In my day-to-day life, I made the small yet important move of switching from buying my daily iced coffee in a plastic cup to bringing my own mug and aluminum straw.

 While having this kind of routine at home is fairly easy, I find it more difficult to implement when traveling.
 But we should still make the effort!
 If you think travelling with your own cup/mug is too much, at least bring your own aluminum straw, it really doesn’t take any space.

 Also, what about taking the time to just drink your coffee, your juice, or have your lunch at the restaurant itself instead of taking it away!
 Us Frenchies believe in the importance of spending quality time at the lunch & dinner table, and that way you will have a good chance to drink and eat out of non-plastic recipients.
 The tricky thing though is to remember to ask for no straw / no plastic cup at the time of order … I am still trying to get into that habit.